 If shares stay below the strike price through expiration, the option expires worthless for the buyer.
 That’s not necessarily a bad thing for sellers, though.
 That’s because it means we keep the shares and have a chance to sell another call to capture another income payment.
 This is why you should only sell calls on high-quality stocks you would be happy to own for the long term.

-That could be an acceptable trade-off.
+Either way, I think that’s an acceptable trade-off.
 It all comes down to your goals.
-The point is that covered calls are one of the safest ways to earn high income in this low-yield environment.
-They’re perfect for anyone, from young people looking for more income on the side to retirees who want to pad their nest egg.
+The point is, covered calls are one of the safest ways to earn high levels of income in this low-yield environment.
+They’re perfect for anyone from young couples struggling to make ends meet to retirees looking to pad their nest egg.